momentum-pt-team-2/biosite/README.md

    - You have access to the user model to render
    - In your view, remember to get *your* user object
 - Name the url after yourself
+- Option to include quote, weather info, or other data from external API